Skip to Main Content

 What the Dr. Phillips Strip Demands of a Bar Programme

 The stretch of restaurant-heavy real estate along Dr. Phillips Boulevard operates differently from downtown Orlando's bar scene.
 Diners here arrive expecting full-service experiences, and the cocktail list is as often a reason to stay as it is an afterthought.
 In that context, a bar programme earns credibility not through spectacle alone but through depth — whether it can hold attention across multiple rounds while the kitchen does its own work.
-DOMU, positioned at 7600 Dr Phillips Blvd, addresses that specific dynamic.
+DOMU, a bar at 7600 Dr Phillips Blvd in Orlando, addresses that specific dynamic.
 The ramen format gives the kitchen a clear identity, and the cocktail side of the menu is built to complement rather than perform independently of it.

 A Cocktail Programme Built Around the Bowl